core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The Registration Resource may also be used cancel the registration using DELETE, and to perform further operations beyond the scope of this specification.

-Some operations on the registration resource are sensitive to long-term reordering;
+Operations on the Registration Resource are sensitive to reordering;
-{{freshness}} describes mechanisms against that.
+{{freshness}} describes how order is restored.

 The operations on the Registration Resource are described below.